theomargel/ProtE/README.md

 built and maintained over the course of many years in the Proteomics lab of Dr Antonia Vlahou, in the BRFAA institute (Greece).
-To continue enriching and expanding the functionality of ProtE we kindly request feedback from the users via..
+To continue enriching and expanding the functionality of ProtE we kindly request feedback from the users via contacting <ted.margelos02@gmail.com>

 In order to cite ProtE the following reference can be used: